Welcome to the PE Department

 Students are supported by using different equipment or larger space, ensuring mastery of basic skills in isolated practices, ensuring balanced competitive experiences and 1 to 1 feedback.

-In theory we spend time on topics to ensure the foundation knowledge is mastered that enables students to understand the more complex tasks.
+In theory, we spend time on topics to ensure the foundation of knowledge is mastered, which enables students to understand the more complex tasks.

 How is GCSE PE assessed?